tss95/arces_classification/README.md

         - `optimizer`: Parameters regarding the optimizer.
     - `sweep_config`: Paremters for hyperparameter optimization using Weights & Biases (wandb).
     - `logging_config.yaml`: Configuration settings for logging.
-- `saved_scalers/`: This directory contains saved scaler files.
-Not in use as scalers are ran locally and don't need fitting.
 - `src/`: This directory contains the source code of the project.
 It includes the following files:
     - `Live.py`: The most important file in the project, which implements the system for GBF.
 It includes two main classes:
         - **`ClassifyGBF` Class**: A class for processing and classifying seismic data using ground-based facilities.
 This class includes methods for retrieving seismic data, creating beams for P and S waves, and predicting seismic events using the ground-based facilities (GBF) approach.